MORE ON COOLING YOUR MORGAN

 The Confusion.

 Let's start with basics.
-Land Rover had a number of V8 block variations and three (3) fueling & ignition systems in the period from 1967-2002 ..or Morgan up to 2004).
-SUs, Strombergs, 4CU Flappers, 13CU Hotwires(1987-1988) 14CU Hotwires in 1989 and 14CUX HOTWIRES, 1990-1995. and then the Land Rover GEMS era spanned 1995-1999.
-Finally, Land Rover moved to BOSCH MOTRONICS 5.2.1 in early 1999-2002d).
+Land Rover had a number of V8 engine variations and three (3) fueling & ignition systems in the period from 1994-2002.
+13CU Hotwires(1987-1988) 14CU Hotwires in 1989 and finally 14CUX HOTWIRES, 1990-1995.
+The Land Rover GEMS era spanned 1995-1999.
+Finally, Land Rover moved to BOSCH MOTRONICS 5.2.1 in early 1999-2002.
 This last system was NEVER used on Morgan Plus 8s.
-The Morgan Company ceased producing Plus 8s when they could no longer source the correct version of GEMS and they ran out of the safety bag system.
-Most of these major fueling eras had subvariants
+The Morgan Compnay ceased producing Plus 8s when they could no longer source the correct version of GEMS and they ran out of the safety bag system.

 You can see how easy it is for suppliers, owners and even experts, to get component confused.
 Only that era's Morgan cogniescenti have an easy time with it.
 Later and earlier pros and amateurs simply make mistakes.
 Of course, in most cases, the wrong component simply does not fit or work and the only things lost is time and frustration.
 However, in some cases, the wrong components fit!!
 This creates long term problems.
 Let's examine the issue of cooling components, which are interchangeable among all versions of the Plus 8 from the early Buick 215 to the last 4.0/4.6 LR blocks, most specifically the rad fan switch and the thermostats.